Accompanying family member in the Faroe Islands

 You must submit the sponsor’s current employment contract in the Faroe Islands.

-If the sponsor is already working in the Faroe Islands, you must also submit the sponsor’s paychecks for the last three months.
+If the sponsor is already working in the Faroe Islands, you must also submit the sponsor’s paychecks for the last 12 months.

 If your first application for a residence permit as an accompanying family member is submitted after 2 September 2023

-If you have submitted your first application for a residence permit as an accompanying family member to a sponsor in the Faroe Islands after 2 September 2023, you are subject to the condition of documenting that your sponsor is able to support you.
+If you have submitted a first-time application for a residence permit as an accompanying family member of a sponsor in the Faroe Islands after 2 September 2023, you are subject to the new financial requirements.

 What are my rights if I am granted a permit?